-The Ministry of Education manages the VET system and approves VET providers.
+The Ministry of Children and Education manages the VET system and approves VET providers.
 The involvement of social partners as competent bodies is stipulated by law at all levels of the system, and the self-governing VET providers are led by governing boards composed of social partner representatives.

 The Danish VET system is characterized by a high level of stakeholder involvement, where not only the competent bodies and social partners, but also vocational colleges, teachers and students are involved in the development of VET qualifications based on the principles of consensus and shared responsibility.

 The competent bodies in the Danish VET system are as follows: